 sudo apt upgrade

-Prior to adding the WineHQ PPA (Personal Package Archive), certain packages must be installed.
+Specific packages must be installed before adding the WineHQ PPA (Personal Package Archive).
 These packages are essential for managing software repositories and secure communications.

 Execute the following command to install these prerequisites: